Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/OWASP-Top-10-review.md

 ##### Examples of Access control Vulnerabilities can include:
 -	Users being given more access then required to do their job (not using least privileges/deny by default)
 -	Viewing or editing someone else data
--	Elevation of privileges – being able to act a user without actually being loged in or being able to make changes as If you are and admin however you are logged in as a user.
+-	Elevation of privileges – being able to act a user without actually being logged in or being able to make changes as If you are and admin however you are logged in as a user.
 -	Manipulating metadata such, such as replaying or tampering with a JSON Web Token access control token, or a cookie or hidden field manipulated to elevate privileges or abusing JWT invalidation.

 ##### How to Prevent